Why is NS&I so popular?

 Premium Bonds are an old favourite - but more of a lottery than a savings account.
 However, unlike the lottery you won’t lose your original capital and you might just win a big prize.

-Every £1 you invest into Premium Bonds, buys you a unique Bond number with an equal chance of winning a monthly draw prize of between £25 and £1million – although there are only two £1million prizes per month.
+Every £1 you invest into Premium Bonds, buys you a unique Bond number with an equal chance of winning a monthly draw prize of between £25 and £1million – and there are two £1million prizes per month.
 There is no guarantee that you’ll win a prize – but anything you do win is tax free.

 Not all NS&I products are tax free, so check the terms and conditions carefully to make sure you know what tax you might need to pay.